taganaka/redis-queue/README.md

   YourTask.new(message).perform.succeed?
 end

-# Process messages with timout (starting from version 0.0.3)
+# Process messages with timeout (starting from version 0.0.3)
 # Wait for 15 seconds for new messages, then exit
 queue.process(false, 15) do |message|
   puts "'#{message}'"